-Throughout 2016, the American Nurses Association (ANA) committed to raising awareness of the importance of a 'culture of safety.'
+Throughout 2016, ANA committed to raising awareness of the importance of a 'Culture of Safety.'
 By focusing on a different theme each month, we explored the benefits of a collaborative commitment to safety, and how to achieve it.

 What is a 'culture of safety'?

 When safety is given prime importance, everything else begins to fall into place.
 Yet without an awareness of safety within organizations, any other ambitions are pointless.
 That’s because without proper support of everyone’s health and wellness, it’s impossible to maintain the very best care long-term.

 A 'culture of safety' describes the core values and behaviors that come about when there is a collective and continuous commitment by organizational leadership, managers and health care workers to emphasize safety over competing goals.